X

 Transfer of ownership from one individual or company to another.
 Lenders often assign mortgages which they make to Fannie Mae or other entity which specializes in buying mortgages.

 A mortgage which can be assumed by the buyer when a home is sold.
-Not commonly available in recent years.
+Available on FHA and VA-backed loans, but uncommon in the conventional loan market.

 Assumption